Katie Holmes Watching Suri Grow Up Is Heartbreaking,’The Arrangement’ Connection

 — TIME (@TIME) March 3, 2017

 Since the show aired, there has been even more attention paid to such similarities.
-The E! show’s star Josh Henderson denies that the show is based on Holmes and Cruise, yet has added in a recent interview that if the connection gets the program publicity, then he is OK with it, as The Hollywood Reporter relays.
+The E! show’s star Josh Henderson denies that the show is based on Holmes and Cruise, yet has added in a recent interview that if the connection gets the program publicity, then he is okay with it, as The Hollywood Reporter relays.

 [Featured Image by Jemal Countess/Getty Images for IFP]